neuralmagic/mlperf_inference_results_v3.0/open/NeuralMagic/README.md

 In this submission, we show two different methods of optimizing BERT-Large by combining various methods of compression covering: unstructured gradual pruning, quantization-aware training, and structural distillation.

 Maintaining >= 99% of the original BERT-Large F1 score and using the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse), we show it is possible to:
-- Compress the FP32 dense weights by orders of magnitude from 1.3 GB to 90-10 MB.
+- Compress the FP32 dense weights by orders of magnitude from 1.3 GB to 10 MB.
-- Improve throughput performance from 5 samples/sec to 5000 samples/sec
+- Improve performance **1000x** from 5 samples/sec to >5000 samples/sec!

 Our MLPerf Inference v3.0 submission contains the following results for the BERT-Large SQuAD v1.1 question answering task: